Scroll to content

 Absence due to holiday

 The headteacher can exercise discretion in exceptional circumstances.
-These may include time out of school to attend funerals or weddings of close family.
+These may include time out of school to attend family funerals or weddings of parents.
 In these circumstances, parents should collect an application form for pupil absence from the school office as soon as possible and return it to the headteacher for consideration.

 You can download an application form for pupil absence using the link below: